-oose's Proportionalism provides a basis for moral Hoose's Proportionalism does not provides a basis ecision making for believers and non-believers for moral decision making for believers and non- believers

 'Hoose provides a basis for moral decision making for believers and non-believers.'
 Evaluate this view.
+General Specific Thesis

+Hoose's Proportionalism provides a basis for moral decision making for believers and non-believers Hoose's Proportionalism does not provides a basis for moral decision making for believers and non- believers